 Nicola graduated from La Trobe University with a Master of Speech Pathology.
 She has worked and volunteered with adults, adolescents and children in clinical, hospital, educational and community settings.

-Nicola particularly enjoys working in the area of voice and has a special interest in voice feminisation for transgender clients.
+Nicola particularly enjoys working in the area of voice (children and adults) and has a special interest in voice feminisation for transgender clients.
 As leader of the Victorian Voice Interest Group, Nicola organises professional development events for speech pathologists to discuss evidence-based therapy and update their knowledge and skills.
 She is also trained in the internationally renowned Lee Silverman Voice Technique for individuals with Parkinsons disease.

 With her caring and creative approach, Nicola builds working relationships with clients quickly and personalises therapy for every individual.
 She involves the client’s support network to ensure outcomes are successfully transferred from the clinic to everyday life.